victor-raphael17/healthier-clinic/README.md

-This PHP/CRUD application was only made to education purposes.
-The original application can be find at "https://codeshack.io/crud-application-php-pdo-mysql/#packages".
+This PHP/CRUD application was made for educational purposes only.
+The original application can be found at https://codeshack.io/crud-application-php-pdo-mysql/#packages.

-Please execute, for first, the mysql server, after that execute the php server, and, for last, the nginx.
-Please consider that are not any container running before starting the mysql container.
+Please execute the MySQL server first, then the PHP server, and finally the Nginx server.
+Ensure that no other containers are running before starting the MySQL container.